 In practice, "writing across the curriculum" and becoming exposed to literature and the humanities are major components of curriculum at Franklin & Marshall College.
 The general education components of the curriculum insure that applicants meet English composition, advanced writing, and/or literature requirements of U.S. medical and other health professions schools.

 Some health professions schools specify that applicants complete at least ONE YEAR OF ENGLISH, specifically highlighting courses in literature and/or a proficiency in writing.
 Health professions students at F&M are advised to interpret these requirements quite liberally.
-In general, you will meet the English requirement of most health professions schools by completing F&M's Writing Requirement.
-If, and only if, you receive a follow-up notification from a school indicating that you have not satisfactorily met an English requirement, send Dr. Glenn Cummings, the Director of Health Professions Advising, a formal request to forward a special letter to the school on your behalf.
+In general, you will meet the English requirement of most health professions schools by completing F&M's Connections I and II courses.
+If, and only if, you receive a follow-up notification from a school indicating that you have not satisfactorily met an English requirement, send Ms. Kirsten Kirby, the Director of Health Professions Advising, a formal request to forward a special letter to the school on your behalf.
 This letter will explain in detail how an F&M student -- and you specifically -- have met the English literature, and/or writing requirement.

 As health professions students plan their academic program, it is important that they realize there are a variety of ways to complete requirements as well as flexibility within various majors.
 Most incoming students are advised to ease into health professions courses by taking General Chemistry the first semester along with Calculus and two additional courses.
 A biology major, for example, would likely complete the following course sequence: